Bootstrap ubuntu as server

 First update

-on your terminal update your server with the following commands these are 2 commands for just checking updates use sudo apt update these updates and references the list of packages you have installed if a new version is released, sudo apt upgrade upgrade all the packages
+these are 2 commands for just checking updates use sudo apt update these updates and references the list of packages

-After entering the command you will be prompted with Y/n if you want to upgrade enter Y and enter
+sudo apt update && sudo apt upgrade After entering the command you will be prompted with Y/n if you want to upgrade enter Y and enter

 Depending on how heavy the update is and whether it affects services a screen will appear in your terminal like the one below